 Although early investigations of board diversity differentiate between demographic (observable) and cognitive (unobservable) diversity (Milliken and Martins 1996; Forbes and Milliken, 1999), our perspective draws from models of variation (Harrison and Klein, 2007) and the assumption that demographic diversity leads to variety with respect to cognitive styles.
 We argue that demographic diversity leads to more effective board monitoring, enhancing firm performance.
 Resulting differences in cognitive styles may enrich the supply of ideas available to the board (Williams and O’Reilly, 1998).
 Indeed, our board diversity indices (BDIs) are positively associated with firm performance.

 Although the greatest potential for theoretical progress emerges from research on the processes through which board attributes are linked to performance outcomes, it presents severe challenges as well (Roberts, McNulty and Stiles, 2005).
-We contribute by predicting that more diversified boards more effectively perform their monitoring roles by meeting frequently, creating board committees, choosing better quality auditors, and reducing information asymmetry.
+We contribute by predicting that more diversified boards perform their monitoring roles more effectively by meeting frequently, creating board committees, choosing better quality auditors, and reducing information asymmetry through transparent disclosures.
 To measure monitoring intensity, these indicators are combined into a composite board monitoring index (BMI).
-We find that BMI does mediate the relationship between BDI and firm performance.
+We find that BMI weakly mediates the relationship between BDI and firm performance.

 We further hypothesize that firm ownership structure – in particular, the dominant shareholders’ propensity to expropriate value – is likely to moderate the relationship between BDI and BMI.
 The more likely controlling shareholders are to expropriate minority investors, proxied as an excess of voting rights in relation to cash flow rights (the wedge, as defined by Yurtoglu (2000, 2003)), the less effectively boards will mitigate agency conflicts, no matter how diverse.
-We find evidence that diversity reduces the negative impact of the wedge on BMI, pointing to a special role of diverse boards, especially when expropriation likelihood is high.
+We find evidence that diversity reduces the negative impact of the wedge on BMI, pointing to a special role for diverse boards, especially when expropriation likelihood is high.

 To our knowledge, this study is the first to combine multiple diversity attributes of a board into a composite index by using the Blau (1977) measure of variety, except for Randøy and colleagues’ (2006) investigation of the determinants of board diversity measured as a composite index (of % female board members + % foreign board members + % mean age of the board).
-A related contribution is our creation of composite board monitoring indices to measure board monitoring efforts.
+A related contribution is our creation of a composite board monitoring index to measure board monitoring efforts.
 Second, given the effect of ownership structure on the relationship between board diversity and performance (e.g., Klein, Saphiro and Young, 2005; Ben-Amar, Francoeur and Hafsi, 2011), we find the moderating effect of ownership dominance manifested in the diversity–monitoring relationship, rather than in the diversity–performance or monitoring–performance relationships.
 Our third contribution stems from our initiatory investigation of board monitoring intensity as a process through which board diversity affects performance.
 The small size and cross-sectional nature of our sample may limit the generalizability and significance of our findings; however, we believe our exploratory analysis will encourage further research around the model and proxies developed here.

 2. Motivation and prior research

 2.1.
-Why diversity matters: theory and empirical evidence
+Why diversity matters: theory and empirical evidence (add here the arguments and citations for the diversity-board monitoring relationship)